 Michael and Lisa Gaver were married in 1983 and have been farming together for over 30 years.
 They have two children, Laura and Greg.
 They were pioneers in agritourism, with on-farm school tours and farm animal petting from the beginning.
 Mike and Lisa’s hard work, passion for farming & agriculture, forward-thinking and stewardship to the environment led to the success and growth of Gaver Farm.
 Mike is the General Farm Manager and directs the planting, care and harvesting of all crops on the farm.
 He builds, fixes and maintains buildings, equipment and attractions.
 Lisa is the Farm Market Manager and Office Manager and oversees the entire farm operation.

 Laura Gaver House is the Agritourism Manager and handles marketing, events and tours.
 Laura is a 2009 graduate of Virginia Tech with degrees in Dairy Science and Accounting & Information Systems.
-In May 2011, Laura married Brian House and their daughters, Hailey and Emma represent the 3rd generation on the farm.
+In May 2011, Laura married Brian House and their daughters, Hailey, Emma and Kathleen represent the 3rd generation on the farm.

 Brian House is the Food Services Manager and Fall General Manager.
 He handles farm security and is the farm’s technology expert.
 He cashiers, is a hayride driver, does school tours, shears trees, manages the beef and goat herd, builds and helps with all aspects of the farm.
 Brian is a 2006 Virginia Tech graduate with a degree in Dairy Science and a Master’s Degree in Animal Science from Penn State.